-Opossum Track Trail is a 2.5 mile lightly trafficked loop trail located near De Soto, MO that features a river and is rated as difficult.
+Opossum Track Trail is a 2.5 mile lightly trafficked loop trail located near De Soto, Missouri that features a river and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash